 Having spent the money on art and testing, Topps was certainly in a bit of a hole.
 The solution?
 License the set to their partially-owned British subsidiary A&BC.

 The A&BC version of the set is a little smaller (about a 1/4" each way) than the U.S. standard sized cards, as was usually the case in the UK but replicated the set otherwise.
-The English wrapper is adapted from the US box art and is nice, colorful but a bit crude:
+The English wrapper is adapted from the US box art and is nice and colorful but a bit crude:

 Here is an A&BC front and back: